BaylorMultimediaLab/UI-LIC/README.md

 ## Core Workflow

 ### 1. Environment Setup
+**Note:** This repository targets Linux-based systems, tested primarily on Ubuntu 24.04.
+If you run into issues on your operating system (especially with the automatic setup and GUI commands), please file an issue on our GitHub page.

 #### System Prerequisites
 Before setting up your virtual environments, ensure your system has the necessary external libraries and tools installed.